 However, sometimes during hospitalization, padded restraints must be used—for example, to keep the person from pulling out intravenous lines and to prevent falls.
 Restraints are applied carefully by a staff member trained in their use, released at frequent intervals, and stopped as soon as possible because they can upset the person and worsen agitation.

-Drugs are used to manage agitation only after all other measures have been ineffective.
-Two types of drugs are usually used to control agitation, but neither is ideal:
+Medications are used to manage agitation only after all other measures have been ineffective.
+Two types of medications are usually used to control agitation, but neither is ideal:

-Antipsychotic drugs are most often used.
-However, they may prolong or worsen agitation, and some have anticholinergic effects, including confusion, blurred vision, constipation, dry mouth, light-headedness, difficulty starting and continuing to urinate, and loss of bladder control.
+Antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more are most often used.
+However, they may prolong or worsen agitation, and some have anticholinergic effects Anticholinergic: What Does It Mean? , including confusion, blurred vision, constipation, dry mouth, light-headedness, difficulty starting and continuing to urinate, and loss of bladder control.
 Newer antipsychotics, such as risperidone, olanzapine, and quetiapine have fewer side effects than older antipsychotics, such as haloperidol.
-But if used for a long time in people with dementia, the newer drugs may increase the risk of stroke and death.
+But if used for a long time, the newer medications may cause weight gain and abnormal fat (lipid) levels (hyperlipidemia Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ) and increase the risk of type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more .
+In older people with psychosis and dementia, these medications may increase the risk of stroke, and death.

-Benzodiazepines (a type of sedative—see Table: Drugs Used to Treat Anxiety Disorders), such as lorazepam, are used when delirium is due to withdrawal from a sedative or alcohol.
+Benzodiazepines (a type of sedative Drugs Used to Treat Anxiety Disorders ), such as lorazepam, are used when delirium is due to withdrawal from a sedative or alcohol.
 Benzodiazepines are not used to treat delirium caused by other conditions because they can make people, particularly older people, more confused, drowsy, or both.

-Doctors are careful when prescribing these drugs, particularly for older people.
-They use the lowest dose possible and stop the drug as soon as possible.
+Doctors are careful when prescribing these medications, particularly for older people.
+They use the lowest dose possible and stop the medication as soon as possible.